Data-fused MPC with Guarantees: Application to Flying Humanoid Robots: Introduction

-In this paper, we propose a Data-Fused Model Predictive Control (DFMPC) framework that integrates model-based and data-driven dynamics, explicitly accounts for noisy measurements, and enables tracking of changing setpoints through the concept of artificial equilibria.
-The artificial equilibrium concept, originally developed in \cite{limon2008mpc} for tracking piecewise constant references in linear MPC, was subsequently adapted by \cite{Berberich2020Tracking} for data-driven MPC setpoints tracking.
-We establish guarantees of recursive feasibility and practical stability under input–output constraints.
-Despite the guarantees being for underlying LTI systems, the proposed framework proved to be effective also on nonlinear systems.
-The framework is applied to the iRonCub robot, for which the momentum dynamics are described with known physical equations, while the non-linear dynamics of the jet engines are modeled with a data-driven approach through an online data adaptation strategy~\cite{berberich2022linear}.
-Our approach demonstrates superior tracking performance compared to purely model-based MPC while maintaining real-time computational feasibility.\looseness=-1
+In this paper, we propose a Data-Fused Model Predictive Control (DFMPC) framework that integrates model-based and data-driven dynamics, explicitly accounts for noisy measurements through slack variables and regularization, and enables tracking of changing (possibly unreachable) setpoints via artificial equilibria.
+The artificial equilibrium concept was introduced in~\cite{limon2008mpc} for tracking piecewise-constant references in linear MPC and was adapted to data-driven setpoint tracking in~\cite{Berberich2020Tracking}.
+We establish guarantees of recursive feasibility and practical stability under input--output constraints for a class of reference signals.
+The framework is applied to the iRonCub flying humanoid robot, combining analytical momentum models with a data-driven representation of the jet engines using an online adaptation strategy~\cite{berberich2022linear}.
+Through an ablation study (fixed vs.\ online Hankel updates) and benchmarks against robust semi-data-driven~\cite{zieglmeier2025semi} and model-based MPC~\cite{gorbani2025unified}, we show improved tracking while maintaining real-time computational feasibility.\looseness=-1